neobrain/steam-runtime-tools/docs/slr-for-game-developers.md

   * Native Linux games on scout
   * Windows games, using Proton

+All games distributed on Steam use a compatibility tool of some sort, for the widest possible cross-distribution compatibility.
+There is no option for running directly on the host system with no compatibility tool.

 ### <a name="sniper"></a>Native Linux games targeting Steam Runtime 3 'sniper'

 pressure-vessel is able to run games in a runtime that is newer than